 Academic Placement Testing Program (APTP)

-The Academic Placement Testing Program (APTP) is a cooperative program of Washington State public colleges and universities.
-Faculty from participating institutions have created the Mathematics Placement Test (MPT) to help students, with the assistance of their academic advisers, select first-year mathematics courses for which they are best prepared.
-The program is managed by the Office of Educational Assessment on behalf of participating institutions.
+The Academic Placement Testing Program (APTP) is a collaboration by faculty from participating institutions who have created the Mathematics Placement Test (MPT) to help students, with the assistance of their academic advisers, select mathematics courses for which they are best prepared.
+The Program is managed by the Office of Educational Assessment on behalf of participating institutions.

 Math Placement Tests